justinmeiners/justinmeiners.github.io/common-lisp-scripts/README.md

 It's the standard way to describe and load libraries, and it's already included in most distributions.

-Note that QuickLisp is also organized as a rolling release like your operating system.
+Note that Quicklisp is also organized as a rolling release like your operating system.
-Rather than picking out individual library version tags, you pick a QuickLisp version which is a snapshot in time of all the libraries that aims to be compatible.
+Rather than picking out individual library version tags, you pick a Quicklisp version which is a snapshot in time of all the libraries that aims to be compatible.

-To reiterate the relationship between QuickLisp and `asdf`, I will borrow an explanation from Reddit user [eayse][reddit]:
+To reiterate the relationship between Quicklisp and `asdf`, I will borrow an explanation from Reddit user [eayse][reddit]:

 > I advocate the habit of installing things with `ql:quickload`, but after initial installation, using `asdf:load-system` to actually bring the systems into memory.